The Ethics Of Being A Mixed Martial Arts Fan: How Safe Do We Really Want Our Sport?

-While eradication of such drastic weight-cutting practices is currently little more than a pipedream, hopefully, more Athletic Commission’s will follow CSAC’s lead and adopt these new protocols, ensuring the well being of the fighters as their primary concern rather than.
+While eradication of such drastic weight-cutting practices is currently little more than a pipedream, hopefully, more Athletic Commission’s will follow CSAC’s lead and adopt these new protocols, ensuring the wellbeing of the fighters as their primary concern.

 Performance Enhancing Drugs